An Introduction to Blockchain Technology | SOMA.finance

 Blockchain ecosystems are comprised of a peer-to-peer network of globally distributed computers that are referred to as nodes.
 Each node maintains an up-to-date copy of the complete history of the blockchain and contributes its resources toward the proper functioning and security of the network.

 This distributed network of separate but identical ledgers is what makes blockchain networks so secure, as it would require changing each individual ledger in order to change the history of documented transactions.
-It's also what makes cryptocurrencies like Bitcoin decentralized, borderless, and censorship-resistant, requiring no middlemen or centralized organisation to operate.
+It's also what makes cryptocurrencies like Bitcoin decentralized, borderless, and censorship-resistant, requiring no middlemen or centralized organization to operate.

-The Bitcoin network operates with what’s known as a Proof of Work (PoW) consensus algorithm where validators, who are often referred to as 'miners', use their computing power to “hash” the data they want to add until a specific solution is produced.
+The Bitcoin network operates with what’s known as a Proof of Work (PoW) consensus algorithm where validators, who are often referred to as 'miners,' use their computing power to “hash” the data they want to add until a specific solution is produced.

 PoW is what allows Bitcoin to operate as a Byzantine fault-tolerant (BFT) system, which means that its blockchain is able to operate continuously as a distributed network, even if some nodes on the network operate inefficiently or with malicious intent.